|NOW ENROLLING FOR OUR 2017 CLASSES

 Monday through Wednesday 7:30am to 2:30pm.This class is 5 1/2 to 6 weeks in

 A student who successfully completes the course will graduate and receive a certificate of

 Phlebotomy.
 The student will also receive certificates in the following areas.
 Customer

-they are not guaranteed.
+program.
 Students must meet certain criteria and interview with the director to

+be

-be considered for any internships available through the school.
-Internships are not required to
+considered for any internships available through the school. .
+The certificates from this